Top 7 Tips on Transitioning into a Retirement Community

 7. Settle in Smoothly

 Be patient with yourself for everything you’re going through.
-A move is a big deal for even the youngest and most resilient of people.
-Unpack the essentials, and then give yourself as much time as you need to set up your new home.
+A move is a big deal for even the youngest and most resilient people.
+Unpack the essentials, then give yourself as much time as you need to set up your new home.

 Attend a social event in your new community to meet your neighbors as soon as you’re up to it and introduce yourself to the staff.
 The sooner you begin to form supportive relationships, the quicker you’ll realize that choosing your new retirement living community is one of the best decisions you’ve ever made.